jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 ---

 _Techvolution A New Philosophy_ has a very high goal.
 So, I want to be crystal clear about its purpose.
 We're in the new and wondrous Internet Age.
 But we're still using the philosophy of the Industrial Age to run our society.
 Conservatism (1791), and Progressivism (1859) philosophy cards were clicked many years ago.
-It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, and think we're improving the world.
+It's thus no longer good enough for the middle-class to watch infotainment news, donate to a social cause, march in a demonstration, go to a gun range, and think we're improving the world.

 To have a better society, we need a new ruling philosophy.
 One that gives people the right and duty to evolve our culture to the Internet Age by funding, building, and owning content, apps, and electronics custom-designed to improve life on the frontline.